Zevhys/Music-Lyrics/README.md

 <b>Note :<b>
 <br>
--Make sure to have Python and VLC installed before running the script
+- Make sure to have Python and VLC installed before running the script